 While plowing a field, circa 1858, William's son Stephen or grandson David Crockett uncovered a mineral spring.
 "Taking the waters" became an attraction for people with all types of physical ailments, leading to the annual celebrations at the spring on Easter Monday and the Fourth of July.
 Conveniently, the early timber rail provided a ready means of transportation while hotels, catering to long term visitors, surrounded the spring.

-During the "War for Southern Independence," a young soldier named Ballentine, born just south of the spring, received morale-boosting letters signed with the pen name "Varina."
+During the Civil War, a young soldier named Ballentine, born just south of the spring, received morale-boosting letters signed with the pen name "Varina."
 He later looked up the Fayetteville lady, married her and brought her to live at his homeplace.
 Continuing to call her Varina, he named his post office and mercantile establishment across from the mineral spring for her.
 When two timber rail lines crossed nearby, "Varina Station" was born.

 Image of 100 Years of Fuquay-Varina.
 In the early 1900's tobacco farmers, fleeing the Granville wilt devastating their crops, began migrating into Southern Wake County.
 Their "golden weed" fostered a large commercial tobacco market.
 Railroads flourished and traffic flowed along Main Street in Fuquay Springs and around the Broad Street station, now known simply as Varina.

 Fuquay Springs, incorporated in 1909, joined the neighboring community

 of Varina in 1963 as 1 municipality.
 Since that time, Fuquay-Varina has